Keyword cannibalization can negatively impact your website’s organic search performance.

 You’ve created multiple pages for the keyword “running shoes,” all targeting commercial intent.

-Instead of merging these pages into one, you can differentiate each page with a unique search intent:
+Instead of merging these pages into one, you can differentiate each page with a unique search intent.

 The major heavy lifting here is defining a unique intent for each page and creating insightful content to fulfill this intent.

-You can also optimize each page for multiple variations of the primary keyword.
+Pro tip: You can also optimize each page for multiple variations of the primary keyword.
 Use long-tail keywords, modifiers, and semantic variations to capture the specific intent.

 3. Optimize Internal Links for High-Impact Pages